tomaspzpeborges/the_deliverables/README.md

 AI app that gathers screenshots directly from your mobile phone and turns them into actionable items.
 The user grants the app access per album.

-Developed for the 5-hour AI Granola X Vercel AI hackathon
+Developed for the 5-hour AI Granola X Vercel AI hackathon.

 ## Sync with your gallery with the mobile app